josephtandyo/DeceptaBox/README.md

 # Deceiver's Offering: A Discord Bot Deception Game

 Status: FINISHED

-Fun Fact: This Discord Bot was used in a Discord server with more than 500 members!
+Fun Fact: This Discord Bot was used and played in a Discord server with more than 500 members!
+Everyone enjoyed playing it :)

 ###### (with possible modifications in the future, including different roles that can give more points by doing a certain action)